vimpunk/hugo-blog/content/post/rust-bittorrent-engine.md

 Note that all of this assumes that cratetorrent directly connects to these peers, as I haven't incorporated trackers or DHT into this approach, but I'm sure it is possible to set up a tracker as its own container.
-Tracker support is a far later step in the development, though.
+Tracker and DHT support is a far later step in the development, though.

 #### The solution